abonte/introsde-2015-assignment-1/README.md

 ## [Introduction to Service Design and Engineering](https://github.com/IntroSDE) | [University of Trento](http://www.unitn.it/)

-TODO 1 paragraph about the code, 1 paragraph about the tasks the code does, and 1 paragraph - how to run it

 This repository is the solution to the [first assignment](https://sites.google.com/a/unitn.it/introsde_2015-16/lab-sessions/assignments/assignment-1) of the course IntroSDE of the University of Trento.
 This assignment cover the following topics: